 JET ITB plasmas have been modelled using several available transport models: Mixed BohmgyroBohm (B/gB) [24,25], Multi-Mode (MMM) [26], and Weiland [14,27] models.
 Bohm/gyroBohm models have been implemented in the JETTO and CRONOS codes.
 The main differences between the two codes come from the LHCD modules (FRTC in JETTO and Delphine in CRONOS).
 Moreover the stabilisation by magnetic shear and E×B velocity is implemented in different ways.
-Namely the JETTO codes enforces a global decrease of the diffusivity in the region where $\gamma_E > 0.68 \gamma{ITG}$ (s - 0.14) [24], where γ{ITG} is approximated by v{Ti}/R (v{Ti} is the ion thermal velocity).
-The CRONOS local uses a smoother and local reduction of the diffusivity 1/ [1+ exp 20(0.05 + γ_E / γ{ITG} - s))] , with a growth rate γ{ITG} given by Newman et al. [17].
-This exercise was carried out for the pulses Pulse No: 51976 (see§2) and the quasi-steady state ITB Pulse No: 53521 [28], with similar results.
+Namely the JETTO codes enforces a global decrease of the diffusivity in the region where $\gamma_E > 0.68\gamma{ITG}$ (s-0.14) [24], where $\gamma{ITG}$ is approximated by $v{Ti}/R$ ( $v{Ti}$ is the ion thermal velocity).
+The CRONOS local uses a smoother and local reduction of the diffusivity 1/ [1+ exp(20(0.05 + $\gamma_E$ / $\gamma{ITG}$ - s))], with a growth rate $\gamma{ITG}$ given by Newman et al. [17].
+This exercise was carried out for the Pulses Nos:51976 (see §2) and the quasi-steady state ITB Pulse No: 53521 with LHCD throughout the pulse ([28]), with similar results.
+The whole pulse history was simulated.
+A comparison is shown in Fig.2 in the steady-state phase.

-The time history of the Pulse No: 53521 is shown in figure 3.
-An important difference with Pulse No: 51976 is that LHCD is present throughout the plasma duration.
-The whole pulse was simulated.
-A comparison is shown in Fig.4 in the quasi steady-state phase at t = 10s.
-This is a good test since the final state depends sensitively on the time history.
-The transport models that predict a strong decrease of the diffusivities for negative or zero magnetic shear reach the best agreement.
-Interestingly the two simulations using the Mixed Bohm/gyroBohm model show some differences.
+The best agreement is reached for the models that are very sensitive to the magnetic shear.
+Interestingly the two simulations using the Mixed Bohm/gyroBohm model do show some differences.
 This is due to the different current drive modules and the differences in the nature of the transition (local or global).
 This sensitivity to the current profile is not surprising since the onset of the barrier is mainly due to the magnetic shear, whereas the velocity shear rate is small at the transition.
-This result is in line with the findings of the stability analysis (§3).
-Later on in the pulse, the velocity shear rate becomes increasingly important for maintaining the barrier and moving its location outward.
-Another interesting feature is that the Multi-Mode model is in better agreement with the data than the Weiland model.
-This was unexpected since the Weiland model is part of the Multi-Mode model.
-The reason is that the Hamaguchi-Horton criterion [6] γ_E /s> γ{lin} (s is the magnetic shear) was used in the Multi-Mode analysis whereas the Hahm-Burell criterion $\gamma_E > \gamma{lin}$ was used for the simulation using the Weiland model.
-This result is also in line with the linear stability analysis.
-The Weiland model predicts an ITB formation but the density gradient seems to be the key ingredient in this case [27].
+This result is in line with the findings of the stability analysis (§2).
+Later on in the pulse, the velocity shear rate becomes increasingly important for maintaining the barrier and tmoving its location outward.
+The Multi-Mode model also follows the same trend (in particular the magnetic shear appears explicitly via the Hamaguchi-Horton definition of the rotational shear).
+Weiland model predicts ITB formation but the density gradient seems to be the key ingredient in this case [27].
 Thus, although many results point in the direction of the magnetic shear as the main responsible of the transition to an ITB, other mechanisms cannot be excluded.